revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

     }
 }
 ```
-- In above code we have defined pointcut expression for DAO, Service & Controller layer.
+- In above code, we have defined pointcut expression for DAO, Service & Controller layer.
 - The `..` notation means "any package or subpackage", whereas `*` at the end of the expression after `..` means "any method in any class".
 </blockquote>

 </details>

 ---
-4. You have to measure performance (or time taken by method execution) how can you achieve it with AOP?
+4. You have to measure performance (or time taken by method execution), how can you achieve it with AOP?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)